kirked/akka-boot/README.md

 ### Configuration

-To use akka-boot, supply an additional top-level configuration object named `boot` with the following values:
+To use akka-boot, supply an additional top-level configuration object named `akka-boot` with the following values:

 > **name** _(required)_                - The name of the actor system.